Why Gender Stereotypes In Kids' Shows Are A REALLY Big Deal

 Advertisement

-Unfortunately, when kids act out the roles they've seen, “most of the time, parents don’t correct their stereotyped comments,” Dr. Martin says, as she recalls once observing a 4-year-old boy playing Legos with his mom.
+Unfortunately, when kids act out the roles they've seen, “most of the time, parents don’t correct their stereotyped comments,” Dr. Martin says, as she recalls once observing a 4-year-old boy playing Legos with his mum.
 The mother put a girl Lego character on a bicycle (which the little boy was calling a motorcycle).
-“But mom,” the boy protested, “girls can’t ride motorcycles!”
+“But mum,” the boy protested, “girls can’t ride motorcycles!”
 Dr. Martin says this “would have been a perfect opportunity for the mother to say ‘actually, girls can ride motorcycles, too.’”
-But the mom simply apologized, removed the girl from the bike, and replaced it with a boy.
+But the mum simply apologised, removed the girl from the bike, and replaced it with a boy.

 And so it's not that stereotypes always beget violence; most of the time they are just limiting: Stereotypes influence children’s future hobby and career choices and affect how they think and feel about themselves and others.
 Kids notice when the boy characters are the police officers and firefighters leading the way, and the girls are their Happy Helpers.
 And since children age 8 and under typically spend about 2.5 hours a day on screen time, it’s no wonder these falsehoods have such an impact.